 Introduce yourself to the new faces around the dinner table and ask how they know the host.
 Family gatherings are a non-intrusive way to make connections by simply talking to someone new.

-No Events to Attend?
+No Holiday Networking Events to Attend?

 Even if your network isn’t available for get-togethers during the holiday season, there are several ways to make a positive impression.
 Send out professional holiday cards or personalized letters.
 If you know who you want to meet, don’t be afraid to ask your friends, relatives or colleagues for warm introductions.
 Then, send hand-written thank you notes to let them know what a wonderful opportunity they shared.